Alpha Condé: 2019–2020 Guinean protests

-The 2019–2020 Guinean protests were a series of bloody protests and mass civil unrest in Guinea against the rule of Conde that first broke out on 14 October 2019 against constitutional changes.
+The 2019–2020 Guinean protests were a series of bloody protests and mass civil unrest in Guinea against the rule of Condé that first broke out on 14 October 2019 against constitutional changes.
 During the violent clashes, over 90 people may have lost their lives.

-2020 elections and third term
+2020 election

 Condé won a third term in October 2020 presidential election, with 59.5% of the vote.
 Condé stated that a March 2020 constitutional referendum allowed him to run despite a two-term limit.
-The opposition rejected the results because of allegations of fraud, and violent protests erupted across the country.
+The opposition rejected the results over allegations of fraud, and violent protests erupted across the country.

+Economy

+Under his administration, the Guinean economy grew at an average 5% and Guineans usually earned about $3.20.

 Overthrow

-On 5 September 2021, Condé was captured and overthrown by the military during the 2021 Guinean coup d'état.
-Promising to change the political landscape of Guinea, the military's Special Forces dissolved the constitution and shut the country’s land and air borders.
+On 5 September 2021, Condé was captured and overthrown by the military.
+Promising to change the political landscape of Guinea, the military's Special Forces dissolved the constitution and shut the country's land and air borders.
 Lieutenant-Colonel Mamady Doumbouya, the head of the Special Forces, said that government corruption and mismanagement precipitated the coup.

 Condé was released from military detention and was sent to the residence of his wife, Djene Kaba Condé, in Conakry; she thanked the military junta for releasing her husband and "guaranteeing him treatment worthy of his rank".

-On December 9, 2022, the US Treasury published a list of more than forty personalities targeted by sanctions for acts of corruption and human rights violations.
-Among the targets of the Office of Foreign Assets Control (OFAC), the financial control body of the Treasury Department is Alpha Condé..